Jess-Moore-Q4/q4_a11y-knowledge-base/docs/automated-scanner.md

     - Select "List of pages" to scan multiple pages."Crawl a website" is not reccomended as the scanner will include each individual details pages (ie press releases)

-5. **Optional:** Add authentication details to scan previews by completing the following:
+5. **Optional:** Add authentication details to scan previews by completing the following (note this does not work with the *Single Sign-On* login screen):
     1. Change the Authentication type select to `Secure web authentication`

     2. User Name Fields: